-- Reduction in unnecessary trips of vehicles and hence fuel consumption; - Prioritization of the purchase and use of electric or low emission vehicles in place of the old petrol vehicles under the procurement policy; - Minimization of the frequency or headcount of business trips by holding telephone or video conferences instead; - Monitoring of the lighting to avoid switching on at the areas that are not in operation; - Enhancement of maintenance for air-conditioning system as well as control of its operating temperature and frequency; and - Promotion of employees' awareness for shutting down equipment when not in use.
+- Reduction in unnecessary trips of vehicles and hence fuel consumption; - Prioritization of the purchase and use of electric vehicles in place of the old petrol vehicles under the procurement policy; - Minimization of the frequency or headcount of business trips by holding telephone or video conferences instead; - Monitoring of the lighting to avoid switching on at the areas that are not in operation; - Enhancement of maintenance for air-conditioning system as well as control of its operating temperature and frequency; and - Promotion of employees' awareness for shutting down equipment when not in use.

-This Report newly includes the disclosure of exhaust gases emission data as the Group has updated its data collection system during the Reporting Period.
-During the Year 2023, the Group's exhaust gases emission consisted of 108.39 kg of nitrogen oxides (NOx), 0.57 kg of sulfur oxides (SOx), and 9.27 kg of particulate matter (PM).
-The calculation of exhaust gases emission was based on "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange.
-No data for the Year 2022 were available for disclosure as the Group began to collect the relevant data from the Year 2023 onwards.
+During the Year 2024, the Group's exhaust gases emission consisted of 84.45 kg of nitrogen oxides (NOx), 0.24 kg of sulfur oxides (SOx), and 7.95 kg of particulate matter (PM).
+The calculation of exhaust gases emission was based on, including but not limited to "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange.